a4z/libsl3/README.md

 ## Build requirements

 * CMake, libsl3 builds uses cmake
-* doxygen, optional, for building the dcumentation
+* doxygen, optional, for building the documentation

 libsl3 inlcudes sqlite, but it can also build and link with an existing sqlite installation.
-This is controlled via cmake and the `USE_INTERNAL_SQLITE3` varialbe, which is by default true.
+This is controlled via cmake and the `USE_INTERNAL_SQLITE3` variable, which is by default true.

 ## Addtitional information